katherin26/Aws-Practice/AWS-certified-Cloud-Practicioner/Notes.md

 1. Keep some servers on premises and extend some capabilities to the Cloud.
 2. Control over sensitive assets in you private infrastructure.
 3. Flexibility and cost-effectiveness of the public cloud.

+**The five charactetistics of cloud computing**

+1. **On-demand self service:** users can provision resources and use them without human interaction from the service provider.
+2. **Broad network access:**
+   Resources available over the network, and can be accesses by diverse client platforms.
+3. **Multi-tenancy and resource pooling:**
+   Multiple customers can share the same infrastructure and applications with security and privacy .
+   Multiple customers are serviced from the same physical resources.
+4. **Rapid elasticity and scalability:**
+   Automatically and quickly acquire and dispose resources when needed.
+   Quickly and easily scale based on demand.
+5. **Measured service:**
+   Usage is measured, users pay correctly for what they have used.